Coordinating conjunctions worksheets

 The coordinating conjunctions (and, but, or, so) each signal a relationship: addition, contrast, choice, or result.
-Third graders choose the one that fits and start using them to build compound sentences, in line with the grade-3 standard on conjunctions.
+Third graders choose the one that fits and start using them to build compound sentences.

 By grade